stanfordnlp/dspy/docs/docs/quick-start/getting-started-02.md

 3. Scale inference time compute using DSPy Optimizers, e.g. this [notebook](https://github.com/stanfordnlp/dspy/blob/main/examples/agents/multi_agent.ipynb).
 4. Cut cost by distilling to a smaller LM, via prompt or weight optimization, e.g. [this notebook](https://github.com/stanfordnlp/dspy/blob/main/examples/nli/scone/scone.ipynb) or [this notebook](https://colab.research.google.com/github/stanfordnlp/dspy/blob/main/examples/qa/hotpot/multihop_finetune.ipynb).

-How do you do decide which ones to proceed with first?
+How do you decide which ones to proceed with first?

-The first step is look at your system outputs, which will allow you to identify the sources of lower performance if any.
+The first step is to look at your system outputs, which will allow you to identify the sources of lower performance if any.
 While doing all of this, make sure you continue to refine your metric, e.g. by optimizing against your judgments, and to collect more (or more realistic) data, e.g. from related domains or from putting a demo of your system in front of users.

 Learn more about the [development cycle](/building-blocks/solving_your_task) in DSPy.